Search

 Is Driving in Florida Easy?

 Driving in Florida can be easy in many respects, which is often a pleasant surprise for visitors.
 The roads are generally well-maintained and straight, particularly major highways and interstates, making navigation simple.
 You’ll find the speed limits are often higher than in many other states, and the state is known for its flat terrain, meaning no challenging mountain passes.
-However, be prepared for significant traffic congestion in major metropolitan areas like Miami, Orlando, and Tampa, and keep an eye out for tourists and unpredictable drivers near attractions.
+However, be prepared for significant traffic congestion in major metropolitan areas like Miami, Orlando, and Tampa, and keep an eye out for fellow tourists and unpredictable drivers near attractions.
 Overall, the ease of driving in Florida is high, provided you anticipate the heavy traffic in popular locations.

 Know Your Vehicle